workshop-devhub/platform-engineering-101/README.md

 [this training exercise](https://developers.redhat.com/learn/deploying-and-troubleshooting-red-hat-developer-hub-openshift-practical-guide).
 (Next to installation instructions, this training exercise contains a section with troubleshooting instructions as well).

-# Step 3: Integrate with GitHub
+## Step 3: Integrate with GitHub
 _Source manifest files for the tutorials can be found in this repository:
 [https://github.com/maarten-vandeperre/developer-hub-training-exercises](https://github.com/maarten-vandeperre/developer-hub-training-exercises),
 which can be cloned in your dev spaces environment.
-Be aware to change the default namespace 'demo-project' within these manifest files to your namespace._
+Be aware to change the default namespace 'demo-project' within these manifest files to your namespace.
+!!
+In case you went for the Helm based installation, make sure to use the '-helm' manifest files._

 Before diving into tasks like setting up software templates, we first need to establish integration with a Git repository.
 For this workshop, we’ve chosen GitHub.
 Note that GitHub apps have already been preconfigured for you,